microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 ::: zone-end

-### Test showing user's and chats after they signed in
+### Test showing a user's calendar and chats after they signed in

 With these changes, after signing in to your application with your Microsoft account, you should see your calendar.